 Perfect For: bar hoping lovers, foodies, active lifestyles, walkability seekers

-Manayunk is where urban energy meets small-town charm.
-Perched along the scenic Schuylkill River and Canal, this neighborhood offers a unique blend of historic character and modern living.
-Think cobblestone streets, restored Victorian storefronts, and rows of classic Philly townhomes—many dating back more than a century.
+Perched along the scenic Schuylkill River and Canal, Manayunk Philly offers a unique mix of historic charm and modern living.
+Think cobblestone streets, restored Victorian storefronts, and rows of classic Philly townhomes—many over a century old.

 Things to Do in Manayunk